Satellite-im/warp-docs/tesseract/overview.md

 # Tesseract

-Tesseract is an easy way to store encrypted strings for use later on, this can be user submitted API keys, locally stored keys, and more.
+Tesseract is an easy way to store encrypted strings for use later on, this can be user-submitted API keys, locally stored keys, and more.

 ## Interface